stephenlaichaowen/sapper-boilerplate/README.md

 ### Deploy to Heroku

-If your sapper project containes backend functionality, you have to deploy your app to Heroku hosting.
-You don't need to generate a production-ready build manually because Heroku will take care of build process under the hood after you push your local git repo to herou
+If your sapper app containes backend functionality, you have to deploy your app to Heroku hosting.
+You simply run heroku-cli to automatically build and deploy to Heroku hosting

 Make sure you have created a local git repo and connected to remote repo
 ```